Lena Kelly • July 11, 2017

 Think about it – 40 million people will move in 2017.
 When believers look into new neighborhoods, one of the first things they’ll look into are the churches in the neighborhood.
 Streaming your sermons lets you best convey the spirit and mission of your church.
 It ensures that your church stands out and gives people a taste of what it’s like to be a part of your community.

 Social media platforms like Facebook and Twitter are powerful tools that let you connect with people in meaningful ways.
 You can utilize the platforms to share inspirational content, post updates about your church and its events, and even distribute the live streams of your sermons.
 People can share your church's posts with their own networks, amplifying the impact of your ministry.
-To learn more about how to leverage social media, download this free guide:
+To learn more about how to leverage social media, check out this [free] guide:

 Though getting people in the door is important, having a passionate and engaged church body is essential to the vitality of any church.
 Challenge your community to get involved in the issues that are most meaningful to them.
 Passionate people want their work to be successful, so they’re likely to invite others to join them and see the fruits of their labor.
 This is an excellent tactic for organic growth.